dested/MultiplayerPathFindingEngine/docs/workflow.md

 '/gameworld determines which player is closest to our new user,
 	and adds him to that game server, so as not to reorg on every new join

-gameworld tells gateway which game server to send user to
+'/gameworld tells gateway which game server to send user to

 gateway publishes user join to users game server
 	gameserver adds user to his active watch list gameserver runs update neighbors gateway publishes user join knowledge to all other game servers gameserver adds user to his inactive watch list gameserver runs update neighbors

 game server sends ready to gateway gateway sends ready to user